 Pick the format that fits your schedule.
 Apprenticeships maximize paid experience.
 Short diplomas can help you switch careers fast.
 Community colleges offer stackable certificates that build toward an associate degree.

 If you already know your trade, go to the program pages above and contact two or three schools.
-Ask about start dates, required tools, certification prep, and job placement.
+Ask about start dates, required tools, certification prep, and career placement.
 Then enroll and start logging the hours you need for your Texas license.

 Sources